Obtaining Full Access to Curricula

 College Level Curriculum Materials

-We have developed a module based approach to teaching security literacy at the undergraduate level that has been used at Iowa State University for the past seven.
-These modules are designed to provide students from both technical and non-technical majors with the opportunity to formally learn about the components of practical computer security.
+At Iowa State University we developed a course entitled “Introduction to Computer Security Literacy.”
+The specific purpose of this 8-week, 16-lecture course is to provide both students from technical and non-technical majors with the opportunity to formally learn about the many components of practical computer security knowledge.
 The prime goal of practical computer security literacy is to provide students with security context for many of the activities they encounter throughout their everyday use of computers and the Internet.

 High School Level Curriculum Materials